Online Safety and Best Practices

 - Hover over hyperlink in messages to make sure they are taking you where you want to go

-- Verify unusual request from UMBC, your bank, friend, etc. by calling them at a trusted number
+- Verify unusual requests from UMBC, your bank, friend, etc. by calling them at a trusted number

 - Use the most current versions of apps, virus protection, and any other software